 Most students follow a traditional schedule, enrolling in two courses each term.
 All programs are presented in the traditional format schedule.
-Programs offered in the 2004-05 academic year in the fast-track delivery include an M.B.A. in Global Business Leadership with a concentration in International Trade, Organizational Leadership or Marketing; and an M.B.A. in Hospitality & Tourism with a concentration in Event Leadership, Finance, Marketing or Tourism Planning.
+Programs offered in the 2005-06 academic year in the fast-track delivery include an M.B.A. in Global Business Leadership with a concentration in International Trade, Organizational Leadership or Marketing; and an M.B.A. in Hospitality & Tourism with a concentration in Event Leadership, Finance, Marketing or Tourism Planning.

-The Center for Education
+The School of Education